How to Securely Implement TLS Certificate Checking in Android Apps

 When implementing secure communications with HTTPS, you will typically use standard APIs provided by Android itself or well-known third-party libraries like OkHttp, which automatically take care of all the security-related aspects for you.
 For this reason, successfully establishing secure HTTPS connections from an Android app to a backend server is usually straightforward.

 Sometimes you might need to deviate from the standard approach, however, if it doesn’t satisfy your needs.
 The security model of HTTPS relies on TLS certificates that are issued for each server by trusted certificate authorities (CAs).
 If you need to communicate with servers that only have access to certificates issued by custom CAs, then the default certificate checking mechanisms will refuse to accept them.
-Another reason for wanting to customize the certificate checking process may be to tighten the security level of your HTTPS connections by using Android certificate pinning or certificate transparency.
+Another reason for wanting to customize the certificate checking process may be to tighten the security level of your HTTPS connections by using certificate pinning or certificate transparency on Android.

 When evaluating data from our mobile application security scanning tool AppSweep, we discovered that apps frequently misconfigure TLS, with more than 33% of all scans containing issues related to certificate checking.
 No matter what your goal is, modifying the default TLS configuration in your Android app is not trivial, and any errors can introduce severe security issues.